vngrs-ai/vnlp/README.md

 - cyhunspell does not currently support 3.10

 ### Documentation:
-- Detailed documentation about usage, classes, functions, datasets and evaluation metrics are available at `Documentation <https://vnlp.readthedocs.io/>`_.
+- Detailed documentation about usage, classes, functions, datasets and evaluation metrics are available at [Documentation](https://vnlp.readthedocs.io).

 ### Installation
 #### pip